Body detox system

 chloral hydrate, the same chemical used for Mickey Finn

-"knock-out" drops, or to increased epoxidation, possibly elevating toxic
+"knock-out" drops, or in increased epoxidation, possibly elevating toxic

 epoxides, like dihydro compounds that can cause necrosis, or have